 Dating apps are not for everyone and even if you do decide to give online dating apps a try, you should never abandon trying to meet people offline, organically.
-Even if you meet online, you still have to communicate, plan dates, have conversations, read body language etc. Online dating is not so much a shortcut as it is another channel.
+Even if you meet online, you still have to communicate, plan dates, have conversations, read body language etc.

 No one tip I am going to provide is 100% certain; applying all the tips will not work right away.
 Over time, with practice and persistence you can start to meet people if you are genuine, approachable and interesting.

 There is no way around this, many people who struggle to meet others often times struggle with communication.
-Insecurity, stuttering, eye contact, nervousness etc. – you name it, talking is at the route of many anxiety issues people have when it comes to social skills (so much there is a dedicated Reddit thread r/SocialSkills).
+Insecurity, stuttering, eye contact, nervousness etc. – you name it, talking is at the root of many anxiety issues people have when it comes to social skills (so much there is a dedicated Reddit thread r/SocialSkills).

 Having the guts to talk to strangers is tough, there is no way around it.
 Rather than talk to random strangers and deal with the fear or rejection or judgment, fine tune your approach to people who are likely to willingly receive what you have to say.

 Volunteering at nursing homes is a great start.
 Many people do not have as frequent visitors as one would like.
 Making a difference and doing a great deed while overcoming your fear or speech can be a mutually beneficial relationship.

 Volunteering with a cause you care about is another way to meet people with similar interests.
 Whether your passion is education, food, nature, homelessness, environment etc, find a group, venue or organization that is looking for volunteers.
 If there isn’t, start your own volunteer cause.
 It’s much easier to talk to others even strangers over something you both have in common.

 How To Meet People Without Online Dating: Go Offline, Do Things the Old Fashioned Way